 If you would like more information on safeguarding, please contact the school for all our policies

-We use a range of main resources in promoting Online Safety, including swgfl.org.uk, Think U Know, ChildNet and Internet Matters.
+We primarily use Project Evolve's Online Safety resouces (https://projectevolve.co.uk/) in promoting Online Safety, alongside other tools inlcuding Think U Know, ChildNet and Internet Matters.
 These resources are used in specific computing and PSHE lessons as well as throughout our curriculum where appropriate.

 Topics covered include: Grooming, Emailing, Live Gaming, Web Cams & Live Streaming, Social Networking, Radicalisation, Meeting Up Chat Rooms, Online Bullying, In-App Purchases, Internet Safety and Online Safety tips for kids, Online Bullying tips for children.